List of creepypastas: Sonic.exe

-Sonic.exe is a creepypasta initially created by JC -the- Hyena.
-The original story follows a teenager named Tom, who receives a CD from his friend Kyle and a note telling him to destroy it.
-Finding Kyle's warning to be a joke, Tom decides to play it, finding it to be a haunted version of Sonic the Hedgehog (1991).
-The haunted version of the game contains an eldritch entity known as X, who takes on a form almost identical to Sonic, with bloodstained, blackened sclera and glowing red pupils.
-In each of the three levels, Tom plays as Tails, Knuckles, and Doctor Eggman, only for them to be killed and enslaved by X at the end of them.
+Sonic.exe is a 2011 creepypasta created by JC-the-Hyena.
+The original story follows a teenager named Tom Miller, who receives a CD from his friend Kyle Scott and a note telling him to destroy it.
+Finding Kyle's warning to be a joke, Tom decides to play it, finding it to be a haunted version of the 1991 game Sonic the Hedgehog.
+The haunted version of the game contains disturbing sound effects from other video games, as well as an eldritch entity known as the titular Sonic.exe or just X, who takes on a form almost identical to Sonic, with bloodstained, blackened sclera and glowing red pupils.
+In each of the four levels, Tom plays as Tails for the first two, and the other two as Knuckles and Doctor Eggman respectively, only for them to be killed and enslaved by X at the end of them.
 After all the characters are killed, a "hyper-realistic" image of the character appears with the caption "I AM GOD".
-Tom turns around, only to see a stuffed Sonic toy crying blood on his bed, his fate unknown.
+Hearing a voice say, "Try to keep this interesting for me, Tom.", Tom turns around, only to see a stuffed Sonic plushie crying blood on his bed, his fate unknown.

-The original story was posted for the first time on the Creepypasta Wiki in August 2011 and was removed in January 2014 due to complaints of its poor quality when compared to other gaming creepypastas, despite it being somewhat influential.
-The growing backlash towards the story led its author to publish a protracted diatribe about his grievances with the Creepypasta Wiki's decision, which only fueled further criticism.
+The story was posted on the Creepypasta Wiki in 2011, and was removed in January 2014 due to complaints of its poor quality when compared to other gaming creepypastas, despite it being somewhat influential.
+The growing backlash towards the story led JC-the-Hyena to publish a protracted diatribe about his grievances with the Creepypasta Wiki's decision, which only fueled further criticism.

-An unofficial edit of the Sonic the Hedgehog movie trailer was made to depict Sonic as X.

 Toonstruck 2

-Toonstruck 2 is a story revolving around the sequel to the video game Toonstruck, which was developed but not released due to the commercial flop of the first game.
+Toonstruck 2 is a story revolving around the sequel to the 1996 video game Toonstruck, which was developed but not released due to the commercial flop of the first game.
 The protagonist of the story, an adventure game geek named Dave, buys a rare copy of the game from a creepy man in a black raincoat; as he plays Toonstruck 2, its atmosphere becomes increasingly sinister, and the game begins to change the real world around him (the original Toonstruck was about a cartoon animator transported to the toon world through TV).
-The story alleges that Toonstruck 2 was based on art from the sketchbook of a mentally ill cartoon animator who murdered his boss, bought by one of Virgin Interactive's executives at a murderabilia auction, and the real reason for its cancellation was that its contents were too shocking.
+The story alleges that Toonstruck 2 was based on art from the sketchbook of a mentally ill cartoon animator who murdered his boss, bought by one of Virgin Interactive Entertainment's executives at a murderabilia auction, and the real reason for its cancellation was that its contents were too shocking.

 SVG's Christopher Gates wrote: "The incomplete storyline has proved to be fertile ground for fans, who seem more than happy to fill in the blanks...
 If Toonstruck had been finished, maybe it would've faded away.
 But it wasn't, and the mystery has kept Toonstruck fans engaged for over 20 years—and counting."

-Analog horror
+Analog horror creepypastas

 Although not strictly fitting the definition of creepypasta, analog horror was built on many of the tropes pioneered by earlier creepypastas.